Manodharma: Types of Manodharma

 Kalpana Swara: Using swaras (or solfeggio notes) the performer improvises note combinations on the spot, varying the speed of phrases, and must do so with strict adherence to a beat cycle.
 Kalpana Swara improvisation is usually performed in the middle of the presentation of a composition.

-Neraval: The perfumer focuses on a line of their choice with lyrical depth and performs the line in various ways.
+Neraval: The performer focuses on a line of their choice with lyrical depth and performs the line in various ways.
 This form of improvisation can be done with particular attention to the treatment of words and must stay within the rhythmic beat cycle.

 Pallavi, Viruttam, and Shloka: The performer uses poetic lines and improvises on them much like an alapana, without a bound rhythmic structure.

 Cultivating Manodharma

 Manodharma is cultivated after several years of constant learning, assimilating and experimenting with various forms of compositions like varnams, kritis, javalis, etc. and also by listening to consummate artistes.
 It is also informed by a strict and rigorous guru-shishya relationship where a guru works with their student to develop their unique voice and improvisational style.
 The guidance of a guru is integral in cultivating a musician's sensitivity to the complexities and nuances of raga and how it plays out in lyrical compositions as well as the various forms of manodharma mentioned above.

 Manodharma plays such a significant role that a capable artiste may never render a raga the same way twice.
 To bring out the quintessence of a raga, one has to resort to the exclusive and distinct raga prayogas, or identifiable phrases of the raga which are mostly taken from the 'set compositions' like varnams and kritis.

 Unless these prayogas are brought out in the raga alapana, the identity of the raga can seldom be established^{original research?]}.
 For a beginner to identify a raga, these "exclusive" prayogas are of immense assistance.
 Keeping in mind the "lakshana" (swarupa) of the raga, its jeeva swaras and also the special prayogas, the artistes develop the raga, weaving patterns after patterns, using various combinations of swaras.